gigashelter/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty creates n empty file called hello
 5-execute adds execute permission to the owner of the file hello 6-multiple_permissions adds execute permission to the owner and the group owner,and read permissions to other users, of the file named hello
+7-everybody add execute permission to the owner, the group owner and other users, to the file hello